-A warm festival day requires a cool wine, and Sauvignon Blanc is it!
-Dry Creek’s SB received a whopping 98 points from judges, making it Best of Class.
+A warm festival day requires a cool wine and sauvignon blanc is it!
+Dry Creek’s sauvignon blanc received a whopping 98 points from judges, making it Best of Class.
 Judges didn’t mince their words with this white: “gorgeous, sexy, wild, racy.”
 Grab a glass and head straight to the Cokas Diko Home Premium Access Lounge to chill.

 Anaba Wines 2014 Sonoma Coast Chardonnay

 Chardonnay fans rejoice!
-Your favorite varietal won Best of Show White, and if you aren’t a fan of Chard, we welcome you on the bandwagon, because this isn’t your mother’s butter bomb.
+Your favorite varietal won Best of Show White.
+If you aren’t a fan of chard, we welcome you on the bandwagon because this isn’t your mother’s butter bomb.
 Judges shared that it’s “just delicious to drink,” due to its perfect balance of citrus, oak and acid.

 Husch Vineyards 2016 Mendocino Chenin Blanc

-Chenin Blanc has a cult following in NorCal Wine Country and Husch won Best of Class for their 2016 release.
-A fresh and zesty wine, judges noted hints of lemon curd, peach and tropical fruit in this Chenin.
+Chenin blanc has a cult following in Wine Country and Husch won Best of Class for their 2016 release.
+A fresh and zesty wine, judges noted hints of lemon curd, peach and tropical fruit in this chenin.
 Pair it with the mac and cheese, featuring local mushrooms, served by boon eat + drink’s Chef Crista Luedtke.

 Folie à Deux 2014 Sonoma Coast Pinot Noir

-It wouldn’t be a Sonoma County food & wine festival without Pinot Noir!
+It wouldn’t be a Sonoma County food and wine festival without pinot noir!
 This Best of Show Red scored 98 points with judges and was called a “wonderful example of a Pinot Noir.”
 Chock-full of cherry, there is a touch of spice, cola and toffee that will satisfy even the pickiest of pinot fanatics.

 DeLoach Vineyards 2014 Marin County Pinot Noir

 Marin County has grapes?
 Yes, they do!
-DeLoach won Best of Marin County with their single vineyard designate Pinot Noir.
-This “sexy” wine (as one would expect from a wine by Jean-Charles Boisset!) has the qualities of a great pinot: dark plum, cherries, and soft baking spices.
+DeLoach won Best of Marin County with their single vineyard designate pinot.
+This “sexy” wine (as one would expect from a wine by Jean-Charles Boisset) has the qualities of a great pinot: dark plum, cherries and soft baking spices.